 It’s important to realize that this Playboy ideal is a sign of low, rather than high, sexual energy.
 It suggests that the sexual flame is so faint and wavering that a whole person would overwhelm and extinguish it.
 Only a vapid, compliant ninny-fantasy can keep it alive.
 It’s designed for men who don’t really like sex but need it for tension-release – men whose libido is wrapped up in achievement or dreams of glory.

 Slater wrote this passage in 1970, hence the reference to Marilyn Monroe.
 I would have to think hard about whether I think it still applies broadly, but I think it’s fair to say that the “bland erotic pudding” is still part of the repertoire of essentially every female celebrity who is successful in part because of her appearance.
 I did a search for some of the most high-profile female actresses and singers today, looking specifically for images that might fit Slater’s description.
-I invite your thoughts.Lisa Wade is a professor of sociology at Occidental College.
+I invite your thoughts.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.